fedor1984/fedor1984/pages/english.md

 ### UTF-16.
 Coding algorithm.

-UTF-16 is a character encoding method in which characters are encoded by a set of double-byte words.
+UTF-16 is a character encoding method where each character is encoded by a set of double-byte words.
 The range of values from U+0000 to U+FFFF is written in two bytes.
 For example, the Latin letter E will be written like this:
 ```
 U+0045 	00000000 01000101
 ```